 Integrating meaningful connectivity module into household surveys

 In an increasingly digitized world, inequitable access to the internet can have spillover effects by preventing women from accessing financial technology and services.
 A report from the Alliance for Affordable Internet proposes a new target for meaningful connectivity that sets thresholds for regular internet use with an appropriate device and data download capacity using a fast connection.
 The meaningful connectivity module is versatile, allowing analysis of internet use by gender to assess the digital gender gap that goes beyond conventional measures of internet usage.
-This proposed measure provides a sample module that can be integrated in household surveys.
+This proposed measure provides a sample module that can be integrated into household surveys.

 Integrating modules on asset ownership into household surveys